 One is 3, and sleeps on top of a bunk with a pool noodle and towel to stop him rolling off, and the other is not quite 1, so needed a safe way to be contained and comfortable.
 Obviously there is no way to fit a porta cot into the camper, and with a perfectly good bed for Cooper to sleep on all we had to do was come up with a way to keep him safe and contained.
 Easy, right?

 In a Caravan, there are lots of ways that you can install barriers and cots to keep your precious ones safe.
+There’s a heap of Caravan Cot ideas online, but being a camper trailer it wasn’t so simple.
 For us, we needed something simple, cost effective, light weight and ultimately removable when Cooper gets to a suitable age.
 His bed is technically our seat during bad weather or late at night too, so a physical barrier that couldn’t be easily removed wasn’t going to work.

 Our solution was to talk to a highly recommended Canvas company not far from us, called Original Canvas Works.
 These guys will make whatever you want out of mesh, and canvas at a decent price and with amazing customer service to back it up.

 I took a number of measurements inside the camper trailer, which became quite technical due to the way it would need to be attached, and sent it off.
 They came back with a price, some recommendations of how to attach it, and I agreed to their price.

 Essentially this would attach to the top bunk, and then under the seat cushions on two sides of the dinette, and along the middle.
 It could be easily unclipped (all press studs) if we wanted to put it out of the way, was super light, breathable (which is important with young ones) and the dimensions were good enough that there was only a small gap on either side (not nearly enough to get through).